metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 1. To perform tests on private functions without exporting them from module
 2. For organizational purposes, to make it easy to maintain and navigate modules.

-Module naming convention consists of 3 words like this:
+Module naming convention which are part of this project is simple:

-`Origin.Platform.Purpose`
+`Ruleset.ModulePurpose`

 For example:

-1. `Project.Windows.ComputerInfo`
+1. `Ruleset.ComputerInfo`
-2. `Project.AllPlatforms.Utility`
+2. `Ruleset.Utility`

-3rd party modules must not follow this naming convention, that's what word "Project" means here, to distinguish project modules from 3rd party code.
+3rd party modules must not follow this naming convention, that's what word "Ruleset" means here, to distinguish project modules from 3rd party code.

 ## Static analysis